Are you at least 21 years of age or hold a valid medical marijuana card?

 • A cigarillo or blunt wrap (tobacco or hemp)

-• Sharp blade or blunt splitter
+• A sharp blade or blunt splitter

 • Optional: a filter for a cleaner mouthpiece